ravel-lab/speciateIT/README.md

    unzip vSpeciateDB_models/vSpeciateIT_V3V4
    unzip vSpeciateDB_models/vSpeciateIT_V4V4

-4. Add classify to PATH:
+4. Add classify to PATH or copy correct executable to your bin:

-   export PATH="/path/to/speciateIT/bin/:$PATH"
+   export PATH="/path/to/speciateIT/bin/OS/:$PATH"

 ### To use: